celstark/camdac/README.md

 DSP / DAC and headphone amplifier based on a Raspberry Pi and CamillaDSP
 ![CamDAC](images/prototype.jpg)

+**Status**: This is in the "tinkerer" phase.
+Things are up and running just fine (see the notes.md for the current punch-list).
+But, expect to do things like ssh onto the device to start up the knob control script (`camdac.py`) and use a browser to the onboard Camilla GUI server to re-define your filters.
+You don't need the Pi physically hooked to anything but USB power.

 ## What is it?
 Why is it?
 I like knobs.
 I like EQ.
 When I started in audio, we EQ'ed with knobs.
 I yearn for that simpler time.
 So, I made this overly-complex solution to that problem ;)